 The U.S. Coast Guard Academy (USCGA), located in New London, CT, is a four-year, tuition-free federal service academy that prepares its cadets physically, intellectually, and ethically for careers in the U.S. Coast Guard (USCG).
-Graduates earn a commission as an Ensign and are obligated to serve 5 years in the service.
-Cadets can earn a Bachelor of Science degree in one of nine engineering and professional majors, while also participating in intercollegiate and club athletics, music, community service, and other extracurricular activities.
+Graduates earn a commission as an Ensign and are obligated to serve five years in the service.
+Cadets can earn a Bachelor of Science degree in one of nine engineering and professional majors while also participating in intercollegiate and club athletics, music, community service, and other extracurricular activities.

 Section 8272 of the Coast Guard Academy Improvement Act, part of the National Defense Authorization Act for FY 2021, requires the Secretary of Homeland Security to contract with the National Academy of Public Administration (the Academy) to conduct two discrete one-year studies focusing on the USCGA.
 The first study was an assessment of the cultural competency of the USCGA.
 Following the submission of that report, a second study immediately commenced focusing on USCGA admission processes, building on what was learned in the first study.